January 1992 (1st revision)

 1. Portable Tools and Insulation

 All electrically powered portable tools shall be inspected prior to use.
-Tools with frayed cords, broken ground prongs, etc .shall not be used.
+Tools with frayed cords, broken ground prongs, etc., shall not be used.
 All portable electrical powered tools shall have insulation and ground tests done on a regular basis.
 Conductivity tests shall be performed on all electrical protective equipment at prescribed intervals.
-This protective shall include rubber insulating gloves, line hoses and covers, and nonconductive matting.

 2. Electrical Work

 All electrical work shall be performed in accordance with published OSHA standards for Electrical Safety-Related Work Practices.
 29 CFR 1910.331 through .335, National Fire Protection Association (NFPA) 70 National Electrical Code, and NFPA 70E Electrical Safety Requirements for Employee Workplaces as amended.
-Copies of these standards are available in the Office of Safety and Environmental Programs.
 It is the responsibility of all electrical/electronic maintenance and repair personnel and their supervisors to become familiar with the procedures in the above publications and to employ the mandated safe work practices.

 All routine electrical/electronic maintenance/repair work will employ mandatory lockout/tagout procedures as specified in paragraph M below.